 A CPA with damages expertise will be able to analyze financial information and other relevant data to help determine the existence and extent of damages associated with a particular set of facts and circumstances.
 This analysis can then be used to develop conclusions about the issues and can form the basis of independently calculated economic damages opinions—opinions that are defensible in court or another forum.

 Key is the ability of the CPA to calculate damages resulting from a business interruption and to be able to convey the story of those calculations to counsel and triers of fact in a way that is clear, concise and easily understood.

 Attorneys would also be well advised to seek credentialed professionals with a strong track record of providing credible opinions, especially in cases where the theories of damages must be defended under intense scrutiny.
 And they should seek out CPAs who use advanced technology to develop their work product and use this technology to assist in communicating a story to the trier of fact.

 For our part, at FSS, our damages experts routinely serve counsel in two capacities:

 • as consulting experts whose role is usually never disclosed and whose work is generally not discoverable.
 In this capacity, attorneys can view us as trusted advisors to provide strategic advantages throughout litigation.

 • as testifying experts, who serve as expert witnesses in ongoing litigation.
 In this role, our work is discoverable and we will advocate for our independent opinion on economic damages.

 Forensic Strategic Solutions has substantial experience working with attorneys and clients on economic damages calculations involving business interruption claims.
-To learn more about our work, contact us for a consultation, or visit our practice area page, Investigative Financial Consulting.
+To learn more about our work, contact us for a consultation, or visit our practice area page, lost profits and damages.